Betmiga (Mirabegron)

 Who Should Not Take Betmiga

-Do not take Betmiga if you are allergic to mirabegron or any ingredients in the medication, or if you have very high blood pressure (systolic 180 mmHg or higher and/or diastolic 110 mmHg or higher).
+Do not use Betmiga if you are allergic to mirabegron or any of its ingredients, or if you have very high blood pressure (systolic ≥ 180 mmHg and/or diastolic ≥ 110 mmHg).

 Medical Conditions to Discuss